DREADDs for studying GPCR signaling

 DREADD ligands available from Hello Bio

-Clozapine N-oxide (CNO) is an inert metabolite of the atypical antipsychotic clozapine, CNO potently activates muscarinic designer DREADD receptors (termed hM1-5D).
+CNO is an inert metabolite of a commonly used atypical antipsychotic.
+CNO potently activates muscarinic designer DREADD receptors (termed hM1-5D).
 These receptors have no affinity for the endogenous ligand acetylcholine (ACh), but are responsive to CNO.
 CNO has no significant affinity (Ki >1 μM) for other CNS targets.
 CNO stimulates hM3Dq (a Gq-coupled GPCR) to activate neuronal firing.
 In vivo, CNO activation of hM3Dq-expressing locus coeruleus neurons enhances memory in a mouse model of Down syndrome.
 Hello Bio offers water-soluble CNO dihydrochloride, and the freebase version of CNO (which is also water-soluble, but more difficult to handle in solution).
 For researchers wishing to use the freebase version, read our technical review on stability, solubility and use for CNO (freebase).

-Compound 21 (DREADD agonist 21) is an analog of clozapine N-oxide (CNO) which is a highly potent agonist at the excitatory hM3Dq DREADD.
-Compound 21 (DREADD agonist 21) has been indicated to have equivalent potency in vivo when compared with CNO but unlike CNO, has minimal off-target activity and is less likely to metabolise to clozapine.
-View Datasheet for Compound 21 (DREADD agonist 21) and the water soluble Compound 21 (DREADD agonist 21) dihydrochloride.
+Compound 21 (DREADD agonist 21) is an analog of CNO which is a highly potent agonist at the excitatory hM3Dq DREADD.
+Compound 21 (DREADD agonist 21) has been indicated to have equivalent potency in vivo when compared with CNO but unlike CNO, has minimal off-target activity.
+View Datasheet for Compound 21 (DREADD agonist 21) and the water soluble Compound 21 (DREADD agonist 21) hydrochloride.

 Find out more with our DREADD mini-review